maksmakuta/fcoin/docs/db.md

  - transaction_input
  - transaction_output

- Every object_db provide 2 operations with DB:
+ Every object_db provide 3 operations with DB:
  - push (insert object into DB)
  - pop (read object from DB)
+ - delete (delete object from DB)

  Update and delete objects is necessary for blockchain applications